theshajha/theshajha/_posts/2022-07-18-i-turned-28-today.md

 layout: post
 ---

-Today, I turned 28.
-Still processing how to feel about this one.

 I treat this day like a date with myself.
 Remind myself how far I’ve come.
 Revaluate priorities, notice things that have changed, what made them change and all that kind of stuff.

 This year, I took a step further and jotted things down.
 A plan to work on for the following year.